ndsev/zswag/README.md

 **Note:** The server is currently generated such that the zserio RPC method parameter is expected to be a Base64-encoded string called `requestData`, which is placed in the URL query part.
-It is planned to making this more flexible in a future release.
+It is planned to make this more flexible in a future release.

 ## Using the client